patrickcfwhite/patrickcfwhite/README.md

 # Patrick White

 Hey!
 I'm Patrick!
-(He/Him) I'm a former musician now working as a Web Developer.
+(He/Him) I'm a Software Engineer with a background in the creative industries.

 - 🏢 I'm working as a Full Stack Engineer at a publishing company.